Cornjebus/CrimeMinerAI/Dev road/week1-summary.md

 - Needed to properly implement test scripts that work with TypeScript via ts-node
 - Resolved interface discrepancies between test code and implementation
 - Ensured proper error handling throughout the audio processing pipeline
+- Fixed module resolution issues for ES modules

+## Test Results
+- **FFmpeg Utility Tests**: ✅ All tests passed, including:
+  - Audio Format Detection
+  - Video Format Detection
+  - Audio Conversion
+  - Audio Extraction from Video
+  - Audio Standardization
+  - Audio Splitting

+- **Whisper API Tests**: ✅ All tests passed, including:
+  - Audio Preparation for Transcription
+  - Audio Transcription
+  - Chunked Audio Processing

+- **Speaker Diarization Tests**: ✅ Tests passed successfully
+  - Implemented and verified speaker identification functionality
+  - Confirmed proper integration with GPT for speaker analysis

 ## Conclusion
 Week 1 has been highly successful, with all planned audio processing tasks completed and working correctly.
 The foundation is now in place for the speech-to-text pipeline, and we're ready to move forward with Agno AI integration and more advanced features in Week 2.

+The integration of FFmpeg for audio processing and OpenAI's Whisper API for transcription provides a robust foundation for audio evidence processing.
+The addition of speaker diarization using GPT-4 enhances the system's ability to identify different speakers in audio recordings, which is crucial for law enforcement investigations.

+All components have been thoroughly tested and are working as expected.
+The next phase will focus on building more advanced analytical capabilities on top of this foundation.